William Paul Fife: Military career

 Fife left medical school and was commissioned Second Lieutenant in U.S. Army in June 1939.
 Fife then reported to the 15th Infantry at Fort Lewis, Washington for training in Aug 1940.
 After receiving his basic infantry training, he reported to the 60th Infantry at Fort Bragg in North Carolina where he served as an Assistant Operations Officer in September 1940.
 Fife volunteered for the 18th class of Parachute Jump School in Fort Benning, Georgia in April 1942.
 Following his training in May 1942, he joined the newly formed 503rd parachute infantry battalion as Company Commander.
 As Company Commanding Officer of the 503rd parachute infantry regiment in Sept 1943, Fife led his company in a jump in the Markham Valley, New Guinea.
 This was the first successful airborne combat jump in the Pacific Theater of Operations.
 His first combat jump was planned with the ground elevation 500 feet lower than it actually was and Fife found himself in a coconut tree.
 Fife had completed 35 training and combat jumps by the time WWII ended.

 Fife reported to the U.S. Army FE Headquarters Office of Intelligence in January 1944 then to the 68th Airborne Air Control Squadrons (AACS) combat operations in SW Pacific in September.
 He then went on to the 141st AACS special ops in New Guinea & P.I. in January 1945.
-Fife reported to the AACS Headquarters Office of Intelligence in Washington, DC in August 1945.
+Fife reported to the AACS Headquarters Office of Intelligence in Washington, D.C., in August 1945.
 Hoping for a chance to ride in the planes more often, Fife transferred to the Air Force in November 1947 where he was immediately sent to the Defense Language Institute to learn Russian.
 He became the first Russian linguist of the USAF Security Service (USAFSS) command.
 Fife was among the first inductees to the Defense Language Institute Hall of Fame.